Trumpism: Foreign policy

-In terms of foreign policy in the sense of Trump's "America First", unilateralism is preferred to a multilateral policy and national interests are particularly emphasized, especially in the context of economic treaties and alliance obligations.
+In terms of foreign policy in the sense of Trump's "America First", unilateralism and isolationism is preferred to a multilateral policy.
+National interests are particularly emphasized, especially in the context of economic treaties and alliance obligations.
 Trump has shown a disdain for traditional American allies such as Canada as well as transatlantic partners NATO and the European Union.
-Conversely, Trump has shown sympathy for autocratic rulers, such as Russian president Vladimir Putin, whom Trump often praised even before taking office, and during the 2018 Russia–United States summit.
+Conversely, Trump has shown sympathy for autocratic rulers, such as Russian President Vladimir Putin, whom Trump often praised even before taking office, and during the 2018 Russia–United States Summit.
 The "America First" foreign policy includes promises by Trump to end American involvement in foreign wars, notably in the Middle East, while also issuing tighter foreign policy through sanctions against Iran, among other countries.
+Trump's proposals during his second presidency to expand the United States by acquiring Canada, Greenland, and the Panama Canal were described by CNN as part of his nationalist "America First" agenda and having "modern echoes of the 19th century doctrine of Manifest Destiny".